 I love potatoes and anything that is made with potatoes, from Russian potato salad to tortilla Española to Belgian pommes frites to campfire potatoes.
 Now that we have a fireplace – the second best thing you can have in the winter, a clothes dryer is first! – we roast them quite often.

-Potatoes may not be as sophisticated as artichokes but they comfort like the 100% down comforter we bought last week at Ikea.
+Potatoes may not be as sophisticated as artichokes but they comfort like the comforter we bought last week at Ikea.
 Oh, by the way: We moved again! (in Mallorca!)
 We moved from our apartment in the old town of Palma to a cute Mallorquine townhouse in a beautiful village in the mountains (Serra De Tramountana), only twenty minutes away from Palma and ten degrees colder.

 Just like most potato salads, this one tastes better the next day.
 You can make it with one or as many herbs as you like.
-For a delicious, packed with protein, non-vegan version– add chopped anchovies or sardines (If you do, be gentle with the salt).
+For a delicious, packed with protein, non-vegan version– add chopped anchovies or sardines, if you do, be gentle with the salt.

 Potato Salad with Herbs Serves 4 as a side

-- 20 small or medium waxy potatoes
+- 10 medium waxy potatoes

 - Handful parsley